 1. Butternut Squash

 With its sweet orange flesh, soft and smooth in texture, butternut squash is a delicious fall staple to add to your kitchen.
 The word “squash” comes from the Narragansett Native American word “askutasquash,” which translates roughly to “eaten raw or uncooked.”
-Butternut squash belongs to the Cucurbita moschata species, and was the result of a farmer in the mid-1940s crossing a gooseneck squash with other squashes, resulting in this exceptionally sweet and soft variety.
-Butternut squash is jam-packed with vitamin A, and one cup of cooked squash contains a whopping 457% of the RDA.
+Butternut squash belongs to the Cucurbita moschata species and was the result of a farmer in the mid-1940s crossing a gooseneck squash with other squashes, resulting in this exceptionally sweet and soft variety.
+Butternut squash is jam-packed with vitamin A, and one cup of cooked squash contains a whopping 457 percent of the RDA.
 It is also rich in antioxidants and a good source of both soluble and insoluble fiber, making it beneficial for digestion.
 It is a versatile and nourishing fall veggie that can be used in both savory and sweet ways!

 Here’s an interesting fact about these humble root veggies–in the times of Ancient Rome, they were frequently used as makeshift weapons to hurl at unpopular political figures, partially because they were considered to be a “common” vegetable typically eaten by poor country dwellers.
 Turnips are part of the cabbage family, Brassicaceae, and eventually became an important crop for both humans and animals to consume, with the leaves, roots, and seeds all being utilized in some way.
 They come in several different colors, ranging from white to purple to orange.
-Turnips are an excellent source of vitamin K, with one cup containing 662% of the RDA.
+Turnips are an excellent source of vitamin K, with one cup containing 662 percent of the RDA.
 They are also a good source of fiber and are high in glucosinolate compounds, which may help slow the growth of cancerous cells.

 For recipe ideas, try out these stir-fried Turnips With Caramelized Onions and Toasted Lentils, or whip up a batch of gluten-free Chickpea Turnip Meatballs.